bramyarao/Level-Set-Based-Image-Segmentation/README.md

 ### Example 2:
 <div style="text-align: justify">
 Multi-phase, multi-channel segmentation: This is for images which have multiple channels like a RGB image which has 3 channels namely: red, green and blue.
+In this example, a RGB image, which has 3 colors is segmented using 2 level set contours (which can segment up to 4 regions).
 </div>
 <br/>
 <p align="center">